 I can hardly believe that as I move into year eleven, here I am, still tapping away at the keyboard and hitting Publish.

 In 2008, The Boy Child had just turned one year old; Max was almost two.
 We lived in this house.
-I was a stay-at-home mum.
+I was still a stay-at-home mum.
 I began Everyday Life of a Suburban SAHM as a way of keeping my family up to date with our exploits.So, in celebration of 10 years of blogging, here are 10 things about This West London Life and my blogging experience so far:

 - After more than 9 years, I changed the blog’s name and switched host platforms.
 Neither of which I have ever regretted.
-I stopped being a stay-at-home-mum several years ago and am now a work-from-home-mum; the old title didn’t accurately reflect either my life or my lifestyle.
+I stopped being a stay-at-home-mum some years ago and am now a work-from-home-mum; the old title didn’t accurately reflect either my life or my lifestyle.